vcflib/vcflib/test/pytest/vcfcreatemulti.md

 # DESCRIPTION

 **vcfcreatemulti** merges VCF records into one line by combining ALT alleles into a single VCF record.
-This tools is a great companion to [vcfwave](./vcfwave.md).
+This tool is a great companion to [vcfwave](./vcfwave.md).

 In 2022 **vcfcreatemulti** has been upgraded to track INFO records and genotypes (samples) so they are updated in the output.

+Note that the tool is not perfect:
-See below EXAMPLES, one caveat, and [vcfwave](./vcfwave.md) for more information.
+See below EXAMPLES, the caveat on 'too many variants' `MULTI=ALTPROBLEM`, and [vcfwave](./vcfwave.md) for more information.

 ## Options